skyout/sass-styleguide/README.md

     text-align: center
 ```

+Mixins are encouraged for multiple vendor prefix properties such as box-shadow, transition, transform, gradient, etc.

 ### Fonts

 If outside font files are needed, then a separate font file should be created and named `_fonts.scss`.
 Due some syntax issues, SCSS is acceptable for declaring fonts via `@font-face`.
 The values assigned in the font-family should be lower case only, dashes if necessary, and then set to a variable in the `_variables.sass` files